 Services that are covered for you What you must pay when you get these services Prostate Specific Antigen (PSA) test Referral may be required.
 There is no coinsurance, copayment, or deductible for an annual PSA test.
 Prior Authorization may be required.
 Referral may be required.
-Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
+Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a You pay 20% coinsurance body part or function.
 These include but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
-You pay a \$0 copay for items \$100 or less and 20% coinsurance for items greater than \$100.
 Prior Authorization may be required.
-Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-You pay a \$0 copay per visit.
-Prior Authorization may be required.
+Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe You pay a \$20 copay per visit. chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
+Prior Authorization may be required. the emorne respiratory disease.
 Referral may be required.
 Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent.
-If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
-There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
+If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit. primary care setting.
 Prior Authorization may be required.

-What you must pay when

-you get these services
+Services that are covered for you What you must pay when you get these services Referral may be required.